mwang2431/TI-AM335x/README.md

  status = "okay";
 };

 To use Marvell DSDT, you must be able to read and write TI3352 MDIO registers.
-Here is the method we use.
+Here is the method I use.

 a).
 Access TI335x MDIO controller from Linux userspace with “mmap” command.
 In AM3352 the MDIO controller address is 0x4a101000, map this address and the length is 0x90 bytes.